 People Have Toned Down The Mention of Pride

 Back in the day, the mention of Pride was all fire and brimstone.
-Today, it has subtly crept into modern Christianity.
+Today, it has quietly crept into modern Christianity.

-It is commonplace to hear sermons that sound more like intellectual TED Talks on positive thinking to meet our intellectual cravings than point-blank condemnations of Pride.
+We’re more likely to hear sermons that feel like TED Talks on positive thinking than blunt reminders about the dangers of pride.

-Deep within its heart’s crevices, Pride incubates a lethal disdain for God, echoing the audacious sentiments Lucifer once voiced in Isaiah 14:12-21 and Ezekiel 28:1-19.
+There’s a dangerous contempt for God, echoing the rebellious attitude Lucifer expressed in Isaiah 14:12-21 and Ezekiel 28:1-19.

-It sounds more like, “Move over, Almighty, I’ve got this!” oblivious that God’s presence keeps everything in perfect harmony.
-What a delusion script Pride follows!
+It sounds more like, “Move over, God, I’ve got this!” ignoring that God’s presence keeps everything in perfect harmony.

-Imagine waking up tomorrow, boldly declaring yourself the reincarnation of Albert Einstein.
-Yet, your math and physics grades are being thrown under the bus.
-Who would you blame if you find yourself pinned down in a Mental Hospital on antipsychotic meds?
+Who would you blame if you find yourself pinned down in a mental hospital on antipsychotic meds?

 Now, picture someone asserting they are God—would the response be any different?

-In the church, we’ve replaced the term “sin” with “sickness,” softening the language and using psychology instead of biblical terms.
-We often discuss mental health issues, avoiding the word “sin” altogether.
-(Snippets from the Introduction)
+Why have we excused the term “sin” with “sickness,” softening the language and using psychology instead of biblical terms?

 Pride Sub-traits